California Highway Patrol

 From a practical perspective, officers on patrol in our part of California patrol remote roads that pass through high-crime areas.
-Both dispatch and patrolman have endured highly stressful events in the past years in Humboldt and Del Norte counties and the surrounding areas.
+Both dispatch and patrolman have endured highly stressful events in the past years in Humboldt, Del Norte, and Lassen counties and the surrounding areas.

 Why Are Workers' Compensation CHP Cases Different?